regraphic/si-rs/README.md

-# Si Crate - Simple Image Manipulation in Rust
+# Si - Simple Image Manipulation in Rust

 The Si crate (pronounced "ess-eye") is a lightweight and easy-to-use Rust library to create Social Share Images (the website previews you see, for example).